NUBIC/aker-rails/README.md

 Aker-Rails
 ===========

-`aker-rails` is the Rails plugin for Aker 2.1 and later.
+`aker-rails` is the Rails plugin for Aker 3.0 and later.
 It is a thin wrapper around Aker's rack support.

+There are separate plugins for Rails 3.x and Rails 2.3.x.
+You're looking at the version for **Rails 3.x**.
+The version for Rails 2.3.x has a version number with major version 2.

 Setup
 -----